 Youth Apprenticeship: A Hopeful Approach for Improving Outcomes for Baltimore Youth

-This paper discusses documented and success that apprenticeships have on improving school and career outcomes for Baltimore youth.
+This scholarly paper documents the success that apprenticeships have had on improving school and career outcomes for at-risk youth in Baltimore and lays the support for establishing an apprenticeship program in the Baltimore area.

 CareerOneStop’s Video Collection

-The CareerOneStop’s video collection provides information on a variety of careers, industries, skills and abilities.
+CareerOneStop’s video collection provides information on a variety of careers, industries, skills, abilities, work options, and education levels.
+Ongoing updates are added to accommodate new and changing trends.

 Planning for Youth Apprenticeship: A CALENDAR for Participants Wisconsin Youth Apprenticeship

-This student-based timeline provides information on career development and work-based learning opportunities from kindergarten through 12th grade.
+This calendar outlines a system to implement career development and work-based learning opportunities with information for students from kindergarten through 12th grade, school districts, and families.

 Apprenticeship Program Development